DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 If the players toss an object down the well and then turn away, they hear loud splashing and tearing sounds coming from below.
 When they turn back, the object has been torn to pieces, with large parts missing.

 Replace the silvered shortsword in footlocker **25E** with a book bound in grimy black leather.
-This journal, which one of the cultists kept as a log of the cult’s victims, contains a list of names and physical descriptions associated with each name.
-Each entry includes gruesome details describing the victim’s sacrifice, such as “struggled profusely” or “no sedative given,”<sup><a href="https://www.reddit.com/r/CurseofStrahd/comments/8sfpkn/fleshing_out_curse_of_strahd_part_2_entering/">1</a></sup> and ends with the phrase, "Fed to Walter."
+This journal, which one of the cultists kept as a log of the cult's victims, contains a list of names and physical descriptions associated with each name.
+Each entry includes gruesome details describing the victim's sacrifice, such as "struggled profusely" or "no sedative given,"<sup><a href="https://www.reddit.com/r/CurseofStrahd/comments/8sfpkn/fleshing_out_curse_of_strahd_part_2_entering/">1</a></sup> and ends with the phrase, "Fed to Walter."

 ### Hidden Spiked Pit
 <span class="citation"><em>This scene takes place in Appendix B: Area 26.</em></span>